 What?
-She Nailed It, our 2018 Women Build program will bring around 100 women together to work on the Habitat job site.
+Our 2019 Women Build program will bring around 100 women together to work on the Habitat job site.
 Volunteers will work side-by-side with future homeowners, offering a unique opportunity to highlight the ways Habitat for Humanity empowers women and builds stability in our community.

 The Women Build program is not about excluding men; it’s about including women and challenging them to help eliminate poverty housing in our community by providing a female-friendly work site that empowers women to take leadership roles and learn new skills.

-We have several new features for Women Build 2018.
+Women Build 2019 promises to be our best year yet!
 Check out our events page for those details.
-This year, in addition to the She Nailed It week when individual women serve on a shift May 1st-5th, we are offering companies and groups (friends, garden clubs, Sunday School classes, etc.) the opportunity to form a Grassroots Team and raise funds for She Nailed It as they enjoy the fun of serving together on a dedicated shift.
-We are also soliciting Corporate Sponsors who can schedule a build day as well.
+In addition to the She Nailed It week when individual women serve on a shift May 7-11th, we are offering companies and groups (friends, garden clubs, Sunday School classes, etc.) the opportunity to form a Grassroots Team and raise funds for Habitat’s Women Build as they enjoy the fun of serving together on a dedicated shift.
+We are also soliciting Corporate Sponsors who can schedule a build day for their employees as well.

 When?
-May 1st-5th is She Nailed It week for individuals to sign up to serve for a shift.
+May 7-11th is She Nailed It week for individuals to sign up to serve for a shift.
 We will work Tuesday-Saturday from 8am-11:30am each day.

-May 8th-31st (not including Memorial Weekend) is reserved for Grassroots Teams and Corporate Sponsor Team Build Days.
+The remainder of May and the first week of June (not including Memorial Weekend) is reserved for Grassroots Teams and Corporate Sponsor Team Build Days.
 These Build Days will be Tue-Sat from 8am-11:30am each of those days.

 How?
 We need corporate sponsors and Grassroots Teams to fund construction supplies for Habitat…the “sticks and bricks” of construction.
-Registration fees for individuals during She Nailed It week will cover costs of the events and enable us to offer scholarships so any woman can participate without regard to her ability to pay.
+Registrations for She Nailed It are donations to Habitat.
+Scholarships are available on request, so any woman can participate without regard to her ability to pay.

 Why?
 The need for affordable housing has never been greater.
 There are more than 17,000 households in Alamance County making less than $25,000 a year.
 Most of these families would not qualify for a mortgage on the traditional lending market.
 Habitat for Humanity is one of few options available to lower income working families in this county.
 Everyone deserves a decent place to live.